nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ### `launch-templates.<template-name>.init-steps`

-A launch template defines a series of steps to set up an agent.
+A launch template's `init-steps` defines the series of steps to perform before an Nx Agent runs.
 Without a defined `init-steps` the Nx Agent is unable to process any tasks.

-This includes things such as checking out your workspace source code and installing any necessary dependencies.
-Any extra setup your workspace needs to run should be defined as a step.
-Once all steps run, the agent machine will inform Nx Cloud that it is ready to accept tasks.
+Typical `init-steps` perform actions such as checking out your workspace source code and installing any necessary dependencies.
+Any extra setup your workspace needs to run should be defined as an `init-step`.
+Once all steps run successfully, the agent machine will inform Nx Cloud that it is ready to accept tasks.

 ```yaml {% fileName=".nx/workflows/agents.yaml" %}
 launch-templates: